chinapedia/wikipedia.abstract.en/Page/Swedish_cuisine.md

 Meals

-Egg_sandwich.jpg Meals consists of breakfast in the early morning (_frukost_), a light lunch before noon (_lunch_), and a heavy dinner (_middag_) around six or seven in the evening.
+Meals consists of breakfast in the early morning (_frukost_), a light lunch before noon (_lunch_), and a heavy dinner (_middag_) around six or seven in the evening.
 It is also common to have a snack, often a sandwich or fruit, in between meals (_mellanmål_).
 Most Swedes also have a coffee break in the afternoon, often together with a pastry (_fika_).
 In all primary schools, and most, but not all secondary schools, a hot meal is served at lunch as part of Sweden's welfare state.
 According to the Swedish school law, this meal has to be nutrient dense.[4]

 Breakfast

 Breakfast usually consists of open sandwiches (_smörgås_), possibly on crisp bread (_knäckebröd_).
 The sandwich is most often buttered, with toppings such as hard cheese, cold cuts, caviar, _messmör_ (a sweet spread made from butter and whey), ham (_skinka_), and tomatoes or cucumber.[5] _Filmjölk_ (fermented milk), or sometimes yogurt, is also traditional breakfast food, usually served in a bowl with cereals such as corn flakes, muesli, or _knäckebröd_, and sometimes with sugar, fruit or jam.
 Porridge is sometimes eaten at breakfast, made of rolled oats eaten with milk and jam or cinnamon with sugar.[6]
 Common drinks for breakfast are milk, juice, tea, or coffee.
-Swedes are among the most avid milk and coffee drinkers in the world.
-Knaeckebroed.jpg.]]
+Swedes are among the most avid milk and coffee drinkers in the world. .]]
 Swedes sometimes have sweet toppings on their breads, such as jam (like the French and Americans), or chocolate (like the Danes), although many older Swedes chose not to use these sweet toppings.
 However, orange marmalade on white bread is common, usually with morning coffee or tea.

 Many traditional kinds of Swedish bread, such as _sirapslimpa_ (less fashionable today, but still very popular) are somewhat sweetened in themselves, baked with small amounts of syrup.[7]
 Like in many other European countries, there are also lots of non-sweetened breads, often made with sourdough (_surdeg_).
 Swedish breads may be made from wholegrain, fine grain, or anything in between, and there are white, brown, and really dark (like in Finland) varieties which are all common. _Barkis_ or _bergis_ is a localised version of _challah_ usually made without eggs and at first only available in Stockholm and Göteborg where Jews first settled but now available elsewhere.

 Main courses

-Julskinka.JPG in modern Sweden]] Smorgatarta.JPG Swedish_cuisine-Midnight_supper.jpg'' (sausage), mashed potato, pickled beets and sauerkraut]] Kräftskiva-2.jpg called _kräftskiva_]] Chanterelle_Cantharellus_cibarius.jpgs often grow near birch trees]] Blodpudding-2.jpg from Sweden]] Stor_räksmörgås_på_Mössebergsgården_2591.jpg
+in modern Sweden]] '' (sausage), mashed potato, pickled beets and sauerkraut]] called _kräftskiva_]] s often grow near birch trees]] from Sweden]]

   Swedish                              English                                                                                                                                                                                                                                                                                                                                                                          Definition
   ------------------------------------ -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------